 Born in Geneva, Jean-Marc Vacheron was the youngest of a master weaver’s five sons.
 Jean-Marc Vacheron created his watchmaking workshop at the age of 24.
-With the founding of the company on September 17, 1755, This is the world's oldest watch manufacturer in continuous operation
+The company was founded on September 17, 1755, This makes it the world's oldest watch manufacturer in continuous operation.

-From 1810, Jacques-Barthélémi Vacheron took over the business.
-His arrival marked the start of Vacheron’s entry into the world of great watchmakers.
-At that time, his workshop began to produce more complicated pieces, such as musical watches that played two melodies.
-The commercial aspect developed and expanded beyond Switzerland’s borders, first in France and then in Italy.
+In 1810, Jacques-Barthélémi Vacheron took over the business.
+His impact on the company saw Vacheron enters the world of great watchmakers.
+At that time, his workshop began making intricate and ever more complicated pieces, such as musical watches that played two melodies.
+Commercially the company soon developed and expanded beyond Switzerland’s borders, first in neighbouring France and then in Italy.

-In 1819 François Constantin met Jacques-Barthélémi Vacheron.
-Both men originated from Geneva, sharing the same passion for stylish and complicated watches.
-The "Vacheron et Constantin" company was soon created.
+In 1819 François Constantin met with Jacques-Barthélémi Vacheron.
+Both men came from Geneva, sharing a passion for stylish and complicated watches.
+The "Vacheron et Constantin" company was soon to be created.

-As the threat of the American watch industry emerged, Jacques-Barthélémi Vacheron decided to hand over the management of the business to his son in 1844.
-Charles-César Vacheron accelerated the development process of the factory and moved into new markets such as China, Spain, India and Cuba.
+American watch industry became evermore a threat, therefore Jacques-Barthélémi Vacheron decided to hand his business to his son in 1844.
+Charles-César Vacheron designed an efficient process for the factory and moved the business into new markets such as China, Spain, India and Cuba.

-1906 saw the opening of the first Vacheron Constantin Boutique in Geneva.
+1906 saw the grand opening of the first Vacheron Constantin Boutique in Geneva.

-The great-grandnephew of François Constantin, joined the business in 1914 after studying at the École d'Horlogerie de Genève.
-It was during this time that the First World War broke out, he was conscripted and sent to the northern border.
+The great-grandnephew of François Constantin joined the business in 1914 after completing his studies at the École d'Horlogerie de Genève.
+It was during this time that the First World War broke out, and he was conscripted and sent to the northern border.

-Vacheron Constantin models have been worn by the Faruk of Egypt, the Shah of Iran and the Duke of Windsor amongst many other famous characters over the years.
-In 1955 Vacheron Constantin celebrated its bi-centenary and on this occasion introduced the worlds’ thinnest watch movement at 1,64mm.
+Vacheron Constantin's models have been appreciated and worn by the Faruk of Egypt, the Shah of Iran and the Duke of Windsor amongst many other famous characters over the years.
+In 1955 Vacheron Constantin celebrated its bi-centenary and on this occasion introduced the world’s thinnest watch movement at 1,64mm.

-Vacheron Constantin is the first watchmaking company to receive the rare and highly coveted “Diplôme Prestige de la France” recognizing their talent in design and craftsmanship work in 1972.
+Vacheron Constantin became the first watchmaking company to collect the rare and highly desirable “Diplôme Prestige de la France” which recognises their talent in craftsmanship and design in 1972.